Feed Your Pets But Not The Raccoons

 Hog problems usually begin in the spring but are worsened by heavy rains.
 The rains push the hogs from low-lying creeks and swamps into residential areas in search of food.

-The hogs are considered domestic livestock and become property of the landowner once they wander onto his or her property, according to the Florida Fish and Wildlife Conservation Commission.
+The hogs are considered domestic livestock and become property of the landowner once they wander onto their property, according to the Florida Fish and Wildlife Conservation Commission.

 Some wild hogs have tusks and will occasionally charge at humans, especially if someone comes between a sow and her babies, said Bill Giuliano, a University of Florida wildlife conservation professor and extension specialist.